 Please make your reservation here, or contact us to reserve for 2023.

-Son Doong was discovered by a local man in 1991 and was first explored in 2009 by a group of the British Cave Research Association who conducted an extensive survey.
+Son Doong was discovered by a local man in 1991 and was first explored in 2009 by a group of The British Vietnam Caving Expedition Teamwho conducted an extensive survey.
 It has been open to the public since 2013.

 Geologists said the cave formed two to five million years ago and it could be considered one of the world’s most unique caves.
 It contains some of the tallest known stalagmites in the world, which are up to 70m tall and is home to both a jungle and a river, whilst it could fit a 40-storey skyscraper inside, the size is so massive that the cave creates a separate climate inside it, and there are clouds forming throughout the day.